Ceiling Fan Light Kits

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of public meeting and availability of the preliminary technical support document regarding energy conservation standards for ceiling fan light kits.
-79 FR 6472 (October 31, 2014).
+DOE has published a Federal Register final rule pertaining to energy conservation standards for ceiling fan light kits.
+81 FR 580 (January 6, 2016).
 For more information, please see the rulemaking webpage.

-DOE published a notice of proposed rulemaking regarding test procedures for ceiling fan light kits.
-79 FR 64688 (October 31, 2014) For more information, please see the rulemaking webpage.
+DOE has published a Federal Register notice of final rule regarding test procedures for ceiling fan light kits.
+80 FR 80209 (December 24, 2015).
+For more information, please see the rulemaking webpage.

 Standards for Ceiling Fan Light Kits